Bouygues

 Bouygues S.A. (/fr/) is a French engineering group headquartered in the 8th arrondissement of Paris, France.
 Bouygues is listed on the Euronext Paris exchange and is a blue chip in the CAC 40 stock market index.
-The company was founded in 1952 by Francis Bouygues and has been led by his son Martin Bouygues since 1989.
-Martin's older brother, Olivier Bouygues, is a board member.

 The group specialises in construction (Colas Group and Bouygues Construction), real estate development (Bouygues Immobilier), media (TF1 Group), and telecommunications (Bouygues Telecom).

+The company was founded in 1952 by Francis Bouygues and quickly secured construction opportunities from the French state, leading to it being involved in social housing (starting in 1955) and the French motorway system (starting in the 1960s).
+It listed on the Paris Stock Exchange in 1970 and started to diversify and internationalise during the years thereafter.
+During the 1980s, Bouygues acquired Screg, Sacer, and Colas.
+On 29 May 1996, it launched Bouygues Télécom.
+In 2006, the company acquired 23.26 percent of the French conglomerate Alstom.
+Since 1989, the company has been led by Francis Bouygues's son, Martin Bouygues, while Martin's older brother, Olivier Bouygues, is a board member.